Best Heart Healthy Vegetables

 Yellow cabbage contains plenty of vitamin A and it’s also a really good source of fiber.
 The fiber in this cabbage can help to alleviate constipation issues!
 It’s also great for your heart because it contains beta-cryptoxanthin (which is an antioxidant that may reduce the risk of cancer) and lutein (which can help prevent age-related macular degeneration).

-See also Health And Fitness Over 50
+See also Health Tips For People Over 50 - What's Good Blood Pressure?

 Green Cabbage – One Cup Serves: 2 grams of fiber, 31% vitamin A, 36% vitamin C, 40% vitamin K.